-The purchase agreements for our business combinations include contingent payments totaling up to \$741 that will become payable if and when certain development and commercial milestones are achieved.
-Of these milestone amounts, \$451 and \$290 of the contingent payments relate to development and commercial milestones, respectively.
-We do not expect these amounts to have an impact on our liquidity in the near-term, and, during the next 12 months, we do not expect to make any milestone payments associated with our prior business combinations.
+The purchase agreements for our business combinations include contingent payments totaling up to \$741.0 that will become payable if and when certain development and commercial milestones are achieved.
+Of these milestone amounts, \$451.0 and \$290.0 of the contingent payments relate to development and commercial milestones, respectively.
+We do not expect these amounts to have an impact on our liquidity in the near-term, however, during the next 12 months, we expect to make milestone payments of approximately \$75.0, associated with our prior business combinations.
 As additional future payments become probable, we will evaluate methods of funding payments, which could be made from available cash and marketable securities, cash generated from operations or proceeds from other financing.